Two days in Brussels

 About Brussels

-Brussels is the largest and capital city of Belgium and it lies on the northern park of Belgium.
-Even though French is the prominent language, English is widely and easily spoken throughout the city.
-Famous for its waffles, chocolates and iconic landmarks, the city is worth visiting once.
-One needs only a day or two in the city as there is not many things to do.
+Brussels, the largest and capital city of Belgium, is situated in the northern part of the country.
+While French is the predominant language, English is commonly and easily spoken across the city.
+Renowned for its delectable waffles, exquisite chocolates, and iconic landmarks, Brussels is a city that merits a visit.
+With its compact size, spending just a day or two is sufficient, as there are not numerous activities to fill an extended stay.

 Brussels Central station